Are you concerned about your small business’ sales?

 Imagine if someone showed up at your door out of the blue and tried to sell you something, with no greeting or preamble.
 You would feel pretty put off by that approach, right?

-The same logic applies when interacting with a prospective customer.
-Avoid jumping right into a prepared sales pitch that paints your solution as the be-all and end-all.
-Instead, initiate a conversation with your lead.
+The same logic applies when interacting with a prospective customer during sales outreach.
+You want to avoid jumping right into a prepared sales pitch that paints your solution as the be-all and end-all.

 Method:CRM users: Frequent communication is a big part of building relationships with potential customers.
 The Method mobile app makes it easy to stay connected and view lead data when you’re on the go.
 You can even prepare an estimate directly from the app, without needing access to QuickBooks.